Request for Proposals

 - University of Maryland Eastern Shore

-Allowable expenses include support for research assistants and postdoctoral researchers, graduate students stipend and tuition, faculty research visits, and equipment, materials and supplies directly connected to the research project.
-Budgets should include travel expenses for the PACRI partner institution’s PI and/or research team to attend an annual PACRI program meeting, expected to be held on the Princeton campus in 2023 and a TBD location in 2024.
+Allowable expenses include support for research assistants, graduate students, and postdoctoral researchers, faculty research visits, and equipment, materials and supplies directly connected to the research project.
+Budgets should include travel expenses for the PACRI partner institution’s PI and/or research team to attend an annual PACRI program meeting.
 Princeton’s core research facilities and library resources may be used for projects, and these fees should be included in project budgets.
-Capital expenses, indirect costs and salary for Princeton faculty are not allowed.
+Capital expenses, indirect costs and salary for the Princeton PI/co-PI are not allowed.
+Tuition for graduate students at Princeton University is allowed and should be charged at the full rate.
 Equipment purchases and salary for the PACRI partner institution and other collaborating faculty will be reviewed for each project.

 Proposal Preparation Instructions

-The Princeton PI must submit one complete proposal (3-page narrative and c.v. for each PI, combined into a single PDF) and budget spreadsheet through the application portal.
+The Princeton PI must submit one complete proposal, combined into a single PDF, and separate budget spreadsheet (in Excel) through the application portal.